hulvdan/cookier/TASKS_HULVDAN.md

   + what would cookie-boss do?
 * is brotato arena squared?
 * StatType_RANGE brotato's min range is 25 (how much is it in meters?)
-*
-*
-* stat effect: ENGINEERING
-  Engineering increases the Damage and healing of your Structures, such as Turrets and Landmines.
-  Engineering also increases the attack damage of the Weapons Plank and Screwdriver.
 * «upgraded stat» number (show stat's icon instead of text) upon levelup *
 *